subbed74/rust_stuff/README.md

 ## Collatz Calculator
 This program takes a given range, then calculates the steps required for every positive integer to reach 1 under the Collatz Conjecture.
 Things will be added over time for functionality and only outputting specific items.

+## Brainfust
+This is yet another brainfuck interpreter written in Rust.
+Place the brainfuck code in a file named "main.bf", and run the program with the file in the same directory.
+It takes input during runtime, but it will only take the first character from a string if more than one character is given.